 • methyluracil ointment 10%.

-Herpetiform recurrent aphthous stomatitis
+Herpetiformis recurrent aphthous stomatitis

-• Administration of tetracycline.
+• Prescription of tetracycline.

 Ways to fix the problem at home